'Toughest session' sees major legislation for North Dakota

-North Dakota lawmakers closed out the 2021 Legislature early Friday after several hours of final bill discussions interspersed with piano singalongs, card games and the chore of packing up to leave Bismarck.
+North Dakota lawmakers closed out the 2021 Legislature on April 30 after several hours of final bill discussions interspersed with piano singalongs, card games and the chore of packing up to leave Bismarck.

 For the first time, the public had remote access to all proceedings of the Legislature, from committee meetings to floor sessions, including livestreams and remote testimony.
 Face masks and limited seating also were fixtures of the session.